qgis/QGIS-Documentation/source/plugins/plugins_openstreetmap.rst

 editing tools consists of tools for Point, Line, Polygon and Relation creation, deletion and moving.

+:Note:

-**Note:** To create a connection between the OSM plugin and standard editing tools, changes in QuantumGIS core code would be necessary.
+  To create a connection between the OSM plugin and standard editing tools, changes in QuantumGIS core code would be necessary.

 Installation
 ------------